zooboo44/zooboo44.github.io/_posts/2022-12-22-roadblocks.md

 # Issue #3
 ---
 ## Problem
+### 3/3/2023
 - Warning backing up docker-volumes with duplicati
  ```2023-03-03 09:00:05 +00 - [Warning-Duplicati.Library.Main.Operation.Backup.FileBlockProcessor.FileEntry-PathProcessingFailed]: Failed to process path: /source/logging_prometheus-data/_data/data/chunks_head/000814```

-## Cause

-## Solution
 - Re-ran backup
 - Not entirely sure if this issue was a fluke or if its a persisting issue and if this is just a temporary fix
 - Come back to later
+### 3/4/2023
+- Warning still persists
+    - Try adding sudo permissions to container

+## Cause
+- Not entirely sure what the cause was, possibly just a fluke
+## Solution
+- Re running the backup seemed to fix the issue, need to keep an eye on it the next few weeks to make sure it keeps running smoothly

+---
+# Issue #4
+---
+## Problem
+- Radarr and Sonarr not searching for files, maybe not connecting to prowlarr properly?

+## Steps to fix
+- Updated sonarr, radarr, and prowlarr

+## Cause

+## Solution